Skip to main content

 Schools, nonpublic K-12 schools, autonomy of clarified, Secs.
 16-28-1, 16-28-5, 16-28-7 repealed

-This bill would require nonpublic schools to annually identify with the State Department of Education and set forth procedures for disposal of student records when a school ceases to exist.
+• Require nonpublic schools to annually identify with the State Department of Education and create procedures for disposing of student records if the school ceases to exist; identify and publish identified nonpublic schools; allow church schools to provide directory information optionally.

 Subjects